 The user/installer can easily program this oil quantity linearization when changing engine oil.
-This only need to be accomplished once unless you change your oil type.
-You may accomplish this as follows:
+This is only need to be accomplished once unless you change your oil type.
+Follows these steps:

-- Put your plane in either a "level flight attitude" or a normal attitude that the aircraft is in when you normally check oil.
+- 1 Put your plane in either a "level flight attitude" or a normal attitude that the aircraft is in when you normally check oil.
 It is your choice.
-We recommend a "level flight attitude". - 2 Empty all oil from the oil pan via the drain plug. - 3 Close or plug all of the oil pan's drain holes. - 4 Power up the electronics.
-Enter the linearization programming mode (Mode 2).
-NOTE: All previous programming of the oil level points and all previously programmed "oil level alarms" will be automatically erased upon entering Mode 2. - 5 Wait for the unit to stabilize.
-This will be indicated by the LED flashing twice, and turning GRN. - 6 Press the programming button once to store the "NO OIL" or first point.
+We recommend a "level flight attitude". - 2 Empty all oil from the oil pan via the drain plug.
+Wait 10 Min. to drain. - 3 Close or plug all of the oil pan's drain holes. - 4 Start with the electronics powered down.
+Follow the instructions under "ENTERING and SELECTING a PROGRAMMING MODE" to enter (Mode 2).

+This will be indicated by the LED blinking twice, pause, then repeating. - The LED should initially be RED, but should turn GRN before you can program your empty oil level.
+NOTE: All previous programming of the oil level points and the oil level alarms - will be erased upon entering Mode 2. - 5 Wait for the unit to stabilize.
+This will be indicated by the LED flashing twice, and turning GRN. - 6 Press the programming button once to store the "No Oil" or first point.
 The unit will respond by the LED flashing fast YEL, then returning to a double blink. - 7 Add one quart of oil to the oil pan. - 8 Wait for the oil to settle and the sensor output to be stable.
 We suggest waiting 1 minute after LED flashes GRN) - 9 Press the programming button once (< 0.8Sec) to store the first oil level point.
-The unit should respond by flashing YEL very fast. - 10 NOTE: If you want to program an Oil Level "Caution" or "Warning" alarms, you will need to do it here, and/or before you program your last quart.
+The unit should respond by flashing YEL very fast. - 10 NOTE: If you want to program an (Oil Level "Caution" lowest oil warning) or ("Warning" higher oil level) alarms, you will need to do it here, and/or before you program your last quart.
 Press the button (> 1.0Sec.) for the Warning Level or two consecutive presses (> 1.0 Sec.) for the Caution Level.
 The LED will respond by flashing (RED, Warning) or (YEL Caution).
-For details, see: PROGRAMMING an OIL LEVEL ALARM LEVEL - 11 Add another quart of oil to the oil pan. - 12 Wait for the oil to settle and the sensor output to be stable.
+For details, see:

+"PROGRAMMING an OIL LEVEL CAUTION and/or WARNING ALARM" - 11 Add another quart of oil to the oil pan. - 12 Wait for the oil to settle and the sensor output to be stable.
 We suggest waiting 1 minute after LED flashes GRN) - 13 Press the programming button once (< 0.8Sec) to store the next oil level point.
-The unit should respond by flashing YEL very fast. - 14 Repeat steps (10 thru 13) until you have done this for the last quart is added. - 15 Make sure that you have pressed the button after the last quart was added, but only once! - 16 Turn power off.
-When powered up again, the unit should be in Mode 1 and functioning normally with your programmed values.
+The unit should respond by flashing YEL very fast. - 14 Was this your last quart or quantity of oil? - YES, go to Step 15.
+NO, go to Step 10. - 15 Turn power off.
+When powered up again, the unit should be in (Mode 1) and functioning normally with your programmed values.